 - Keep it consistent

 Consistency is one of the main pillars of great UX design.
 It is important that the look and feel of your app is coherent.
-Keep in mind that it also needs to be coherent with your overarching brand.
-Is your main business on a website?
+Keep in mind that it also needs to fit into your overarching brand.
+Is your main business based on your website?
 Then your app and website should look alike.

 Inconsistent design can lead to confusion and reduced trust, which will, in the end, hurt your brand. - Leverage feedback